 Jobs & Economic Impact

-The need for well-paying jobs across industries and throughout the state of Minnesota endures today as our economy continues to recover from the Great Recession.
-Incomes remain low and the vulnerability of the economy is still of great concern, particularly in Greater Minnesota according to the Blandin Foundation’s 2016 Rural Pulse survey.
+The need for well-paying jobs across industries and throughout the state of Minnesota endures today as our economy recovers from the COVID-19 pandemic.
+The Northeast Minnesota region continues to experience severe economic disparities compared to the Twin Cities, including higher unemployment rates.
 The importance of creating economic opportunity and jobs in Minnesota is clear and projects in the copper-nickel mining and energy transportation industries can do just that.

 Copper-nickel mining projects like PolyMet and Twin Metals Minnesota are already creating jobs during project planning.
 This industry will require millions of construction hours to build the mines and will create thousands of family-sustaining jobs for decades to come.
 For example, the PolyMet project will result in approximately 360 long-term jobs with annual wages and benefits estimated at $36 million.
 The Twin Metals project, once operational, would directly employ 750 people long-term.

-Energy transportation projects such as Enbridge’s Line 3 Replacement Project will provide jobs to more than 6,500 Minnesotans during the course of the project, including 2,100 family-sustaining construction jobs, according to a 2017 economic impact study conducted by the University of Minnesota Duluth’s Labovitz School of Business and Economics.
+Energy transportation projects such as Enbridge’s Line 3 Replacement Project is providing jobs to more than 6,500 Minnesotans during the course of the project, including 2,100 family-sustaining construction jobs, according to a 2017 economic impact study conducted by the University of Minnesota Duluth’s Labovitz School of Business and Economics.
 Additionally, these projects will provide new business opportunities for contractors for design, survey, environmental assessment, and project planning and ongoing positions in safety, monitoring and maintenance.

 From construction workers to project planners and engineers to administrators, these mining and energy transportation projects will revitalize Minnesota communities by providing thousands of enduring, high-quality jobs and thousands of ancillary jobs.